convox/praxis-docs/content/walkthroughs/cloud.md

 We'll name the AWS integration "production" because it will connect to our primary AWS account and eventualy host our production Rack and apps.

 Next, supply administrator access keys.
 Convox will use these keys once to set up the integration, then discard them.

-We recommend that you create a new "IAM user with programmatic access" to generate new keys.
+Create a new "IAM user with programmatic access" to generate new keys.
 Follow the [Creating an IAM Users](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) guide to generate these.

 1. Sign into the [AWS IAM console](https://console.aws.amazon.com/iam/home#/users)
-2. In the "User name" field enter "convox-integration-setup"
+2. In the "User name" field enter "convox-temp"
 3. In the "Access type" field, select "Programmatic access"
 4. Click "Next: Permissions"
 5. Select the "Attach existing policies directly" option, then check the "AdministratorAccess" policy